web3-geek/tronwallet-adapter/packages/adapters/imtoken/README.md

 # `@tronweb3/tronwallet-adapter-imtoken`

-This package provides an adapter to enable TRON DApps to connect to the [imToken Wallet extension and App](https://token.im/).
+This package provides an adapter to enable TRON DApps to connect to the [imToken Wallet App](https://token.im/).

 ## Demo